Obstructive sleep apnoea | Mate hoto hau

 Lifestyle changes

-• avoiding alcohol and medicines that make you sleepy before bed
+• Avoid alcohol and medicines that make you sleepy before bed – they can increase snoring and the development of sleep apnoea.

-• maintaining good sleep habits and sleep hygiene.
+• Maintain good sleep habits and sleep hygiene.
 Read our sleep tips to help with this.

 Continuous positive airway pressure (CPAP)

 Continuous positive airway pressure (CPAP) is the most commonly prescribed treatment for OSA.
-It uses a small air pump that produces pressure to keep your airway open while you sleep.
-You wear a mask fitted to your nose.
-It is the gold standard treatment for OSA as it helps hold your airways open, allowing you to sleep properly.
+It uses a small air generator which produces air pressure to keep your airway open while you sleep.
+You will have a choice of different masks to wear during the night while you're sleeping.
+The mask will be fitted to your nose or face.
+This method is currently the best treatment option for OSA as the machine (with the best settings) will make sure your airways are open, allowing you to sleep properly.

 Dental or oral appliances

-Dental appliances, such as special mouthguards and other devices, can be used if you have less severe OSA, are not obese or can’t use CPAP.
+Dental appliances such as special mouthguards and other devices can be used if:

 Surgery

-Surgery might be helpful when specific abnormalities, such as enlarged tonsils or a blocked nose, are contributing to the condition.
-There is also some evidence that it might be an option for some other people if CPAP doesn't work for them.
+Surgery might be helpful when specific abnormalities, such as enlarged tonsils or a blocked nose, are contributing to your condition.
+There's also some evidence that it might be an option for some other people if CPAP doesn't work for them.
+A specialist ear, nose and throat (ENT) surgical assessment will be needed.
+Speak to your healthcare provider about the possibility of a referral.

 Apps reviewed by Healthify

-You may find it useful to look at some Sleep apps, Snoring apps, and Breathing apps.
+You may find it useful to look at some Sleep apps, Snoring apps, Breathing apps and Nutrition, exercise and weight management apps.

 The following video presented by an ear, nose and throat (ENT) surgeon provides some background to snoring and sleep apnoea and some simple exercises you can try.